saleor/saleor-dashboard/.github/PULL_REQUEST_TEMPLATE.md

     👀 You have added proper test coverage
     👜 The pull request's title is readable and meaningful 📜 You have added changeset file
+    📄 If you add/update some copy, they are extracted: run npm run extract-messages

   🧵 NOTE: Tests.
     Tests are MANDATORY, please follow these scenarios: